David-s9/Threat-Hunting-with-Splunk/README.md

 Before starting to hunt for threats on the network, I first learn a little about the operating environment.
 If you have access to Splunk Enterprise, you can follow along with me using a similar process.
 <br><br>
-The first step in my process is to open Splunk and in the Search & Reporting app type the following SPL to view data sourcetypes, sorting them by the total count number.
+The first step in my process is to open Splunk and in the Search & Reporting app type the following SPL to view data source types, sorting them by the total count number.
   - `| metadata type=sourcetypes index="My Data Index" | sort - totalCount  | convert ctime(*Time) `
 <br><br>